Frequently Asked Questions

 What is it like to work with you?

-Our treatments are structured, which means that we want to work toward specific goals with a treatment plan that has been shown to be effective for people with similar concerns.
-We may work on developing specific skills or working on adopting new perspectives in treatment, and we will have recommended activities for you to work on between sessions.
-We want to help you change painful experience and problematic behaviors in your real life, so that eventually you will feel ready to be your own therapist - feeling steady, capable, and resilient on your own.
+Our treatments are structured, which means that we want to work toward specific goals with a clear treatment plan.
+That plan is developed collaboratively with you based on your own experience and our Evidence-Based Psychotherapies (treatments shown to be effective for people like you).
+We may work on developing specific skills or building new perspectives.
+We will recommend activities for you to work on between sessions.
+We want to help you address painful experiences and change problematic behaviors in your real life, so that eventually you will feel ready to be your own therapist - feeling steady, capable, and resilient on your own.

 What can I expect in our first meeting?